Updated: Apr 27

-At Allegro, September means the opening of our favourite early childhood music program, Music for Young Children, or MYC for short.
+At Allegro, we are proud to offer an incredible early childhood education program, Music for Young Children, or MYC for short.
 Read on to learn more about this program, and find out why we’re so excited about it!

 What is MYC?
 Music for Young Children uses weekly hour long group lessons.
 These group lessons are the perfect opportunity to make meaningful progress in a fast paced setting that makes learning new concepts feel like play.